Zimmerman, Minnesota

 Zimmerman is a city in Sherburne County, Minnesota, United States.
 The population was 6,189 at the 2020 census.

 Zimmerman is a predominantly rural community.
 U.S. Highway 169 serves as a main route in the area.
 The community is 42 miles north-northwest of Minneapolis and 33 miles east-southeast of St. Cloud.
+It is in the Minneapolis–Saint Paul Metropolitan Area.

 History

 The Village of Lake Fremont was incorporated in 1910.
 In 1967, the town was renamed the City of Zimmerman.
 Lake Fremont was named for the western explorer, John C. Frémont, and the name Zimmerman derives from Moses Zimmerman, a local farmer who was influential in promoting the idea of the Great Northern Railway coming through the area.

 Events

 Every year on Memorial Day weekend Zimmerman holds a community event called the "Wild West Days".
 This includes a carnival in Lion's Park, a softball tournament, a 5k charity run, a fireworks show, a parade, and many other activities.
 The parade usually includes the Elk River School District's marching band cadets, the fire department from Zimmerman, and floats from some of the businesses in the area.
 Also, the weekend after Labor Day, the Zimmerman/Livonia Fire Dept. has its annual open house with tours of the fire station, safety demonstrations and other activities, followed by a street dance in front of the station.
 This event is usually complemented by events involving many of the area's churches and organizations.